This article originally appeared on VICE Colombia. Leer en Español.

 The travel itinerary of a dedicated pot smoker is never complete if it doesn’t include research on the cost of weed in the country they're slated to visit.
-For such travellers, it's important to know how much to save up to budget accordingly.
-And even though global drug prohibition means it's difficult to collect conclusive data—especially given the vast number of variables that factor into the street sale of weed around the globe—there is data out there that can help.
+Not only is it wise to avoid being ripped off, but it's also important to know how much you'll have to save up to budget accordingly.
+And even though lingering global drug prohibition means it's still difficult to collect conclusive data—especially given the vast number of variables that factor into the street sale of weed around the globe—there is data out there that can help.

 Seedo, a company that manufactures devices geared toward growing weed, recently published the 2018 Cannabis Price Index, a ranking developed by using information from the UN’s Office on Drugs and Crime (UNODC).
 According to the company, its objective was “to illustrate the constant need for legislative reform regarding cannabis use around the world” and “to determine if there are some lessons that we should learn from cities in [the] vanguard of marijuana legalization.”